Event Date:

 Moderator: Dr. Debra Joy Perez â84, Chief Equity Officer, United States Pharmacopeia

-Featuring: Barbara A. Shailor, former Dean of Douglass College
+Featuring: Professor Barbara A. Shailor, former Dean of Douglass College

 10:20 am